Redefining the Physician Liaison Role in Healthcare

 3. Access

 One of the most common barriers to growth is access!
 Work to get the people closest to key access points involved in eliminating any issues that prevent your organization from accommodating the new referrals you generate.
 Countless referrals are won by simply providing the path of least resistance.
-At Tiller-Hewitt, we launch and manage lean teams and events focused on improving access to key services lines
+At Tiller-Hewitt, we launch and manage lean teams and events focused on improving access to key service lines

 4. Strategic Focus